N2CON TECHNOLOGY

 • Integration with your environment: MDR works with your existing tools (EDR, identity, email, cloud) rather than requiring a complete platform replacement.

-• Transparent reporting: you get incident summaries with timelines, actions taken, and recommendations—not just "we saw something suspicious."
+• Transparent reporting: you get incident summaries with timelines, actions taken, and recommendations (not just "we saw something suspicious").

 How N2CON helps

-• We provide MDR-like capabilities through our 24/7 SOC service, combining internal staff with trusted partners (Huntress) for follow-the-sun coverage.
+• We provide MDR-like capabilities through our 24/7 SOC service, combining internal staff with trusted partners for follow-the-sun coverage.

 • We handle threat detection, triage, and containment with clear escalation paths and documented response workflows tailored to your environment.